An ultrasound uses sound waves to create pictures of the inside of the body. This type of ultrasound takes pictures of the inside of the belly.

 This test may be done to:

 - Diagnose an injury or disease

 - Help find out the cause of belly pain, such as appendicitis

 - Identify gallbladder stones or kidney stones

-- Help determine why an internal organ is enlarged
+- Help find out why an internal organ is larger than normal

-- Examine the baby and uterus in pregnant women
+- Examine the baby and uterus of someone who is pregnant

 What to Expect